 What If The Way I Think And The Things I Do Aren’t “Right?”

-Coming to grips with end the idea that I may not be ”right” about things was a hard realization for me.
-Learning to be subjective and apologize if I wasn’t was a whole other lesson.
+Coming to grips with the realization that I may not be “right” about things was hard for me.
+Learning to be subjective and apologize if I wasn’t was an added bonus.

 As I dragged myself through my awakening discovering the patterns I was perpetuating was horrendous.
 The places where I continuously fought for the ”rightness“ of my belief systems and points of view.
 The words I used to validate I was right and some else was wrong.
 It all became so clear one evening.